solo-io/solo-docs/gloo/docs/installation/kubernetes/quick_start.md

 --- | --- | ---
 namespace.create | bool | create the installation namespace
-rbac.create | bool | create rbac rules for the gloo-system service account settings.watchNamespaces | []string | whitelist of namespaces for gloo to watch for services and CRDs. leave empty to use all namespaces settings.writeNamespace | string | namespace where intermediary CRDs will be written to, e.g. Upstreams written by Gloo Discovery. settings.integrations.knative.enabled | bool | enable Gloo to serve as a cluster ingress controller for Knative Serving
+rbac.create | bool | create rbac rules for the gloo-system service account crds.create | bool | create CRDs for Gloo (turn off if installing with Helm to a cluster that already has Gloo CRDs) settings.watchNamespaces | []string | whitelist of namespaces for gloo to watch for services and CRDs. leave empty to use all namespaces settings.writeNamespace | string | namespace where intermediary CRDs will be written to, e.g. Upstreams written by Gloo Discovery. settings.integrations.knative.enabled | bool | enable Gloo to serve as a cluster ingress controller for Knative Serving